politician/api-bootstrap/README.md

 About
 =====

-This bootstrap API is used to create NodeJS based micro-services in [Olivr](http://olivr.com).
+We use this bootstrap API at [Olivr](http://olivr.com) to create NodeJS based micro-services.

 It is licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License), so feel free to use it for any project and of course please raise issues/pull requests if you have problems.

+[Demo](https://bootstrap-api.herokuapp.com/documentation) (hosted on heroku free plan - available 18h/day - first load takes a minute)

 Features